nickszhu/307project/README.md

 -Install Django with the command: `pip install Django`

--Open a terminal and go to the root directory of the extracted folder
+-Open a terminal in the root directory of the extracted folder

 -Run the command: `python manage.py runserver`

--Visit `127.0.0.1:8000` or the development server address that Terminal indicates
+-Enter `127.0.0.1:8000/anyWares` in your browser or use the development server address indicated by the terminal

--Now you can try all the functionalities
+-All functionalities should now be available for testing

-## Technologies used:
+## Technologies used
 ### Frontend:
 1. HTML/CSS
 2. JS